Tokyo

 Getting around Tokyo

 Tokyo’s rail network is the best in the world, and the only way to travel.
 The Tokyo Metro and Toei subway lines cover the centre, while the JR Yamanote line loops past most major districts above ground.
 Buy a Suica or Pasmo IC card on arrival (or add one to your phone) and simply tap in and out — it also works on buses and for small purchases.
-A nationwide Japan Rail Pass is not worth buying for a Tokyo-only stay; see our guide to [whether the Japan Rail Pass is worth it](https://greatwideopen.blog/destinations/japan/japan-rail-pass-worth-it/).
+A nationwide Japan Rail Pass is not worth buying for a Tokyo-only stay; see our guide to whether the Japan Rail Pass is worth it?

 From the airports: Haneda is much closer to the city (around 30 minutes by monorail or Keikyū line) and worth choosing if you can.
 Narita is further out (about 60 minutes via the Narita Express or Keisei Skyliner).

-Where to stay
+Where to Stay in Tokyo

-When to visit
+When to Visit

 Spring (late March–April) for cherry blossom and autumn (October–November) for crisp air and colour are the loveliest — and busiest — times.
 June is rainy, and July–August hot and humid; winter is cold but clear and quiet.
 For comfort and fewer crowds, aim for late spring after the blossom peak, or autumn.